marmelab/react-admin/docs/LocalesMenuButton.md

 ## `languages`

 An array of objects (`{ locale, name }`) representing the key and the label of the languages available to end users.
+You can omit this prop if your `i18nProvider` has a `getLocales` function.

 ```jsx
 <LocalesMenuButton languages={[